rafkus/react-dishes-form/README.md

 * user changes dish type to `soup` or `sandwich`
 * user completes form and clicks submit button.

 Then submitted JSON contains details about `pizza` and other `dish`.
 It is due to poor implementation in redux-form.
 When `unregistered` action is dispatched fields are not removed from form.
 We can filter values in `submit` function.
-I didn't do that because additional dara are not a problem for server - response doesn't conaint any errors.
+I didn't do that because additional data are not a problem for server - response doesn't conaint any errors.

 Read more at:
 * https://github.com/erikras/redux-form/issues/2761